 management: Dairy Farmers of Canada (1934), Canadian Egg Marketing Agency (1972), Canadian Turkey Marketing Agency (1973), Chicken Farmers of Canada (1978), and Canadian Broiler Hatching Egg Marketing Agency (1986).
 As of Dec.
 31, 2013 there are 12,529 dairy, 2,700 chicken, 1,000 egg, 531 turkey, and 245 hatcheries operating under SM, for a grand total of 17,005 farms operating under SM; which is about 8% of all farmers in Canada.

 - Supply Management: (also known as "SM") An intricate web of interlocking laws and regulations by both the Federal Government and all provincial governments whereby 5 organizations have been given an artificial monopoly in their sector (broiler hatching eggs, chickens, eggs, dairy, turkey, & tobacco), with exclusive rights to buy, sell, market, advertise, ship, store, and export their respective commodity.
+There are approximately 17,000 SM farmers (ie. just 0.05% of all Canadians, and less than 8% of all farmers) who can enjoy higher profits and no competition through their SM monopoly.
 As in most monopolies, the cartel becomes more and more arrogant, rent-seeking, oppressive, and tyrannical; forgetting that they are supposed to be working for the greater good of the public, not to line their own pockets.
 Due to inadequate safeguards in the laws so as to protect the public, and inadequate supervision of the monopolists, this has resulted in Canadians paying up to 300% more for the same product available elsewhere.
 See the SM-5, #ChickenMafia and #EggMafia.
 Since most of SM is funded by consumer price gouging, it is consumers who fund the inefficient and ineffective SM system.
 Since corporations for the most part, don't buy SM consumer goods (eg. eggs, dairy, chicken, turkey), the existence and effectiveness of SM is a moot point for most corporations.
 Since SM is a huge bureaucratic corporation, it tends to flock together with other huge corporations, supporting each other, and are both against the interests of consumers.

 - Table Eggs: Raw eggs in the shell that are sold to consumers (eg. families, restaurants, food service organizations, etc.)